jjvanzon/Circular-Language-Spec/spec/execution-flow/loop-related-jumps.md

 __Continue__ skips the remainder of the loop procedure and immediately moves on to the next repetition of a loop.

 A loop procedure is implemented as a reference to a command, passed as an argument to an execution flow command.
 So __Continue__ means no more, than to exit the command that is looped, so it is a synonym for __Exit Command__, but then used inside a loop.
-It will remove the command that is exited from the call stack, and immediately jumps to the command referred to by the __Command End__, that was passed to it.
+It might remove the command that is exited from the call stack, and immediately jumps to the command referred to by the __Command End__, that was passed to it.

 #### Diagram